 - With complex chords, you will generally get better results by playing quieter.
 I don’t really know why that is but I have a feeling someone that understands how sound works will email and educate me.
 The takeaway is this: if a chord is sounding clunky to you and you know it has the capacity to sound good, lighten up on it.

 - In general, back off on the notes causing the dissonance.
 If you are playing a V7b9, back off on the b9.
 That is your dissonance note because it is a half step from the root.
 By backing off on that note, you change the proportion of dissonance in the sound but still leave enough dissonance to add the complexity you are looking for.

 - Use roll/grace note techniques to avoid playing the entire chord together.
 You probably have noticed that I use this technique constantly.
 Even though I don’t write it that way, very often when performing/recording, I shift a dissonant note just a bit so that it is not played straight up against another note.
 This is an instinctive thing too.

 - As always, let your ear be your guide.
 I say this all the time because it is always true.

 I hope that helps your performance.
-Now go over to Facebook and get your arrangement and learn it.
-I post a new one every Monday and you have two weeks to get your recording done.
+Now go over to Facebook, get your arrangement, and learn it.
+I post a new one every Monday and then you have two weeks to get your recording done.